Prioritization of Anti-SARS-CoV-2 Therapies for the Treatment of COVID-19 in Nonhospitalized Patients When There Are Logistical Constraints

-Last Updated: May 13, 2022
+Last Updated: December 1, 2022

-When it is necessary to triage patients for receipt of anti-SARS-CoV-2 therapies, the Panel suggests prioritizing individuals with clinical risk factors for severe illness who are unvaccinated or vaccinated but not up to date on their vaccinations and individuals who are not expected to mount an adequate immune response (see Immunocompromising Conditions below)
+When it is necessary to triage patients for receipt of anti-SARS-CoV-2 therapies, the Panel suggests prioritizing individuals with clinical risk factors for severe illness who are unvaccinated or vaccinated but not up to date on their vaccinations and individuals who are not expected to mount an adequate immune response (see Immunocompromising Conditions below).

 Patient Prioritization for Treatment

 The prioritization scheme below is based on 4 key elements: age, vaccination status, immune status, and clinical risk factors.
 For a list of risk factors, see the Centers for Disease Control and Prevention (CDC) webpage Underlying Medical Conditions Associated With Higher Risk for Severe COVID-19.
 The groups are listed by tier in descending order of priority.

 The CDC website COVID-19 Vaccines for People Who Are Moderately or Severely Immunocompromised provides a list of moderate or severe immunocompromising conditions.1